-The Missouri Department of Elementary & Secondary Education - Office of Educator Quality is working with representative stakeholders groups to redesign the standards for educator preparation including certification requirements.
-These changes and implementation schedule will be communicated to students through individual advising sessions, meetings, and/or other university communications.
+At the time of this publication, The Missouri Department of Elementary & Secondary Education - Office of Educator Quality is working with the Missouri legislature and all higher education institutions certifying teachers in the state as well as representative stakeholders groups to redesign the standards for educator preparation including certification requirements.
+The Westminster Education Department is currently revising some required coursework and developing some new courses.
+These changes and implementation schedule, expected to go into effect for all certification majors graduating after Spring of 2017, will be communicated to students through individual advising sessions, meetings, and/or other college communications.
 If there are any questions and/or concerns, please contact the Director of Educator Preparation in the Office of Educator Quality.